orblivion/etherpad-lite-sandstorm/ISSUES.md

 ## Consider how to handle ep_initialized

-node_modules/ep_<pluginname>/.ep_initialized seems to be created whenever you first run etherpad-lite with a given plugin. node_modules directory is part of the app directory, so our app can't write to it.
-Instead, we set it as a symlink to /var/plugins-initialized (within the grain directory), so each run can set these files.
+`node_modules/ep_<pluginname>/.ep_initialized` seems to be created for each plugin whenever you first run etherpad-lite.
+For us, `node_modules` is part of the app directory, so our app can't write to it at run time.
+Our solution for now: during build, we create a symlink from `node_modules/ep_<pluginname>.ep_initialized` to `/var/plugins-initialized/ep_<pluginname>` (which is within the grain directory), so each grain first run can set these files.

 Question: Why?
 I'm not sure what .ep_initialized does.
-Does etherpad change the plugin inside node_modules in any other way?

-If not, why can we not just write the files during build time to pretend the plugins have been initialized?

-What happens when etherpad upgrades?
-Will we need to emulate that, whatever it is, when we upgrade going forward?
-If we keep the current symlink system, should we be wiping /var/plugins-initialized for every upgrade?
+Does this "initialization" happen within the app (i.e. `node_modules`) or within the grain (i.e. the database file)?

+If the initialization happens in the app, we could just try to commit the final result to the spk including the `.ep_initialized` files and skip the symlinks.

+If the initialization happens in the grain, what happens during upgrades to the plugins?
+Does anything need to be "reinitialized"?
+I.e. should we be wiping `/var/plugins-initalized` every app upgrade?

+Neither option particularly makes sense to me.

 # Improvements